AdamaStark-N7/stark_harness_v3/README.md

 * Link: [Lation Modern UI](https://lationscripts.com/product/modern-ui).

 # Description
-Stark Harness is a resource that allows for a persisent safety harness in all personally owned vehicles.
+Stark Harness is a resource that allows for a persisent safety harness in all personally owned player vehicles.

 ## Installation
 1. Add stark_harness to your resources folder for your server